kool-dev/kool/docs/2-Presets/Laravel.md

 > As you can see in **kool.yml**, the `setup` script will do the following in sequence: copy your updated **.env.example** file to **.env**; start your Docker environment; use Composer to install vendor dependencies; generate your `APP_KEY` (in `.env`); and then build your Node packages and assets.

 Once `kool run setup` finishes, you should be able to access your new site at [http://localhost](http://localhost) and see the Laravel welcome page.
-Hooray!.
+Hooray!

 Verify your Docker container is running using the [`kool status` command](/docs/commands/kool-status).